darshanbeniwal/Statistical_Cosmology_using_Python_ICARD_2021/README.md

-# Cosmology with Python: From Beginner to Advanced
+# A Course on Cosmology with Python: From Beginner to Advanced by Darshan Kumar